 Comments: Include any comments here.

-K. Ventilation Cooling
+L. Ventilation Cooling in Climate Zones 8-14

-In climate zones 8-14, a whole house fan is required to provide ventilation.
+One or more whole house fans are required to provide night-time cooling ventilation in climate zones 8-14.
 The requirement is found in Section 150.1(c)12.

+Proposed air flow rate for certified whole house fan: Value from appliance directory listing (https://cacertappliances.energy.ca.gov/Pages/Search/AdvancedSearch.aspx)

+Proposed number of fans: Number of fans.

+Proposed total air flow rate: Column 1 x column 2.

+Directly vented to outside: Default is No. Yes or No to indicate if the fan is directly vented to outside (not typical).

+Attic free vent area (in ft2): If column 4 is No, this is the amount of attic venting required for the venting of air from the attic (minimum from column 07

 Required Whole House Fan Airflow Rate (CFM): 1.5 CFM per ft2 of conditioned floor area (auto complete).

-Minimum Attic Free Vent Area (in2): Minimum attic vent free area = Column 1 multiplied by 144 and divided by 750, which is equivalent to multiplying by 0.192 (auto complete).
+Required Minimum Attic Free Vent Area (in2): Minimum attic vent free area = Column 1 multiplied by 144 and divided by 750, which is equivalent to multiplying by 0.192 (auto complete).

+Location/Comments: Include any comments or fan location.

-L. Water Heating Systems
+M. Water Heating Systems for Individual Dwelling Units

 Water Heating System Identification or Name: Provide a unique name for each unique water heating system type in the building.
 If the same water heating system type is used in more than one location in the building, it is sufficient to list the unique water heating system type only once.
 In order for one water heating system type to be considered the same as another, it must have the same description in Columns 2 through 12.

-Water Heating System Type: Domestic Hot Water (DHW), Hydronic, Combined Hydronic, or Central.
-DHW is for domestic hot water, hydronic is a water heating system used for space heating only; combined hydronic are when the water heater will provide both space conditioning and domestic hot water.
-A central water heater serves multiple dwelling units in a multi-family building.

-Water Heater Type: Prescriptive Standards allow four options under Section 150.1(c)8.
+System option:

-A single gas or propane instantaneous water heater with an input of 200,000 Btu per hour or less and no storage tank, and that meets the requirements of Sections 110.1 and 110.3.
+(1) A single gas or propane instantaneous water heater with an input of 200,000 Btu per hour or less and no storage tank.

-A single gas or propane storage type water heater with an input of 105,000 Btu per hour or less, rated volume less than or equal to 55 gallons and that meets the requirements of Sections 110.1 and 110.3.
-The dwelling unit shall meet all of the requirements for Quality Insulation Installation (QII) as specified in the Reference Appendix RA3.5.
+A single gas or propane storage type water heater with an input of 75,000 Btu per hour or less, rated volume less than or equal to 55 gallons and that meets the requirements of Sections 110.1 and 110.3.
+The dwelling unit shall have installed fenestration products with a weighted aver U-factor of 0.24 or less and either:

+A compact hot water distribution system that is field verified as specified in the Reference Appendix RA4.4.16; or

+A drain water heat recovery system that is field verified as specified in the Reference Appendix RA3.6.9.

-A single gas or propane storage type water heater with an input of 105,000 Btu per hour or less, rate volume of more than 55 gallons, and that meets the requirements of Sections 110.1 and 110.3.
+A single gas or propane storage type water heater (small storage or consumer storage) with an input of 75,000 Btu per hour or less, rated volume greater than 55 gallons.

-Central System

-All water heaters installed must comply with Sections 110.1 and 110.3.
-The distribution system shall be equipped with a demand recirculation control allowing pump operation to be based on measurement of hot water demand and hot water return temperature.
-The system shall have at least two loops.
-Buildings with 8 or less units do not have to comply with the demand recirculation requirement.

-Number of Water Heaters in System: In single family and multi-family with water heaters in each dwelling units the value is 1.
-For multi-family central systems serving multiple dwelling units enter the total number of water heaters.
+A heat pump water heater located in the garage or conditioned space, and either:

+A compact hot water distribution system as specified in the Reference Appendix RA4.4.6, and a drain water heat recovery system that is field verified as specified in the Reference Appendix RA3.6.9; or

+In climate zones 2-15, a PV system with 0.3 kWdc capacity larger than the PV requirements in Table O; or

+In climate zones 1 or 16, a PV system with 1.1 kWdc capacity larger than the PV requirements in Table O.

+A single NEEA Tier 3 heat pump water heater located in the garage or conditioned space, and:

+In climate zones 1 or 16, a PV system with 0.3 kWdc capacity larger than the PV requirements in Table O, and

+In climate zones 1 or 16, a compact hot water distribution system as specified in the Reference Appendix RA4.4.6.

+Water heater Type: Tankless, storage, heat pump.